Khezia Ntomo Asamoah

 Going above and beyond

 We don't just teach our undergraduates the MPharm course, we offer support and encouragement to help our students get the most out of their time here.
-Khezia took part in many of the additional opportunities we present to our students.
+Khezia took part in many of the additional opportunities we present to our students, including the Certificate in Business Administration.

 "I really enjoyed my time at the Reading School of Pharmacy.
 The course really aims to develop all the requirements needed to be a pharmacist.
 However, it goes above and beyond; I had the opportunity to learn about business administration with Henley Business School during the summer, which equipped me with the necessary knowledge to take a leadership position.
 Not only this, but the flexibility of the course allowed me to attend the World Health Organisation Executive Board and World Health Assembly."